Skip to content

 query2(...) internally uses DFF.SQL(...) to construct SQL statements and supports constructing complex dynamic SQL statements.

-For example, WHERE IN (...) with an uncertain number of values, or INSERT INTO ...
-VALUES ... for batch data insertion.
+Such as WHERE IN (...) with an uncertain number of values, or INSERT INTO ...
+VALUES ... for batch data writing, etc.

-For more details, refer to Script Development / SQL Construction DFF.SQL
+For details, please refer to Script Development / SQL Construction DFF.SQL

 .write_point(...)